Fish and Aquatic Life

 From: Klick, Thomas A. and Threinen, C.W., 1973.
 Lake and Stream Classification Project.
 Surface Water Resources of Vernon County, Wisconsin Department of Natural Resources, Madison, WI.

 Author Aquatic Biologist

-Coon Creek (WBIC 1643500) from CTH K in Chaseburg to the Monroe/La Crosse County line was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Coon Creek (WBIC 1643500) from CTH K in Chaseburg to the Vernon/La Crosse County line was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

 Access to Coon Creek is possible from numerous road crossings, the Coon Valley Park at STH 14/61, WDNR easements, WDNR owned land, and from the Mississippi River.
 The lower portion of the stream flows through the Upper Mississippi National Wildlife Refuge.
 The Village of Chaseburg has a walking trail and wheelchair accessible fishing to Coon Creek.
 The Village of Coon Valley Park provides a looped walking path along both sides of Coon Creek with two bridges and wheelchair accessible trout fishing.
 The deep, swift current, in-stream habitat structures, and easy access create an enjoyable fishing experience for many.

 Author Cynthia Koperski